 3. A battery operated smoke alarm must be located near each bedroom and in the kitchen area.

-4. The house must be equipped with a battery operated carbon monoxide detector, unless everything in the home is generated by electric.
+4. The house must be equipped with a battery-operated carbon monoxide detector, unless everything in the home is generated by electricity.

 5. A useable portable five (5) lb. or larger ABC Certified fire extinguisher must be located in or near the kitchen of the home.